Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 Being a Moroccan surfer in a traditional society is a real social challenge

 As we have seen, these women face challenges in their surfing.
-Being a Moroccan female surfer means occupying a liminal space between two seemingly opposing “worlds”: surf culture and traditional Moroccan culture.
-Everything seems to set these two cultural spaces apart: one, hedonistic and based on a “lifestyle that promotes freedom, the spirit of riding the waves, individuality , and fun”(Lefebvre and Roult, 2009: 55); the other, conservative, with religious traditions that restrict women’s participation in sports[14].
-Rigar et al. clarify: “On a social level, often combined with religious considerations, and given the physical nature of the activity, women’s participation in sports poses specific problems in Morocco, particularly due to the cultural and religious meanings associated with the female body” (2010: 55).
-However, when considering the role of women, these two spheres share similarities that strongly connect them: surfing is a space of symbolic and gendered domination (Sayeux, 2008), just as Moroccan society is patriarchal[15].
+Being a Moroccan female surfer means occupying a liminal position between two seemingly opposing “worlds”: surf culture and traditional Moroccan culture.
+Everything seems to set these two cultural spheres apart: one is hedonistic, based on a “lifestyle that promotes freedom, the spirit of the waves, individuality, and fun”(Lefebvre and Roult, 2009: 55), while the other is conservative, with religious traditions that restrict women’s participation in sports[14].
+Rigar et al. clarify: “On a social level—often combined with religious considerations—and given the physical nature of the activity, women’s participation in sports poses specific challenges in Morocco, particularly due to the cultural and religious meanings associated with the female body” (2010: 55).
+However, when considering the role of women, these two spheres share similarities that strongly link them: surfing is a space of symbolic and gendered domination (Sayeux, 2008), just as Moroccan society is patriarchal[15].
 In Morocco, surfing reflects a “differential gender valence” (Maillot, 2011: 522), where the feminine is always subordinated to the masculine.
-The small number of Moroccan female surfers, according to Asma, is attributed to their beliefs:
+According to Asma, the small number of Moroccan female surfers is due to their beliefs:

-Surfing as a catalyst for empowerment
+Surfing as a Tool for Empowerment

-Asma (notebook, 2019)
+Asma (journal, 2019)

 Some women manage to transcend this gendered enculturation deeply rooted in Moroccan society by taking control of their own decisions; thus, “the individual can resist this enculturation or circumvent it” (Corneloup, 2004: 253), as Asma did.

 As for Marwa, a surf instructor and professional athlete, she has made surfing her career.
 This implies that, in her case, surfing can no longer be considered a hobby or viewed as a bad habit, as Malik had led us to believe.
 In other words, surfing is not just a sport; it can be a vehicle for her empowerment as a woman in Moroccan society.
-Indeed, we can assume that if she hadn’t made surfing her career, she might have followed the path of her childhood friends from the village—that is, married and stay-at-home mothers (carnet, 2019).
+Indeed, we can assume that if she hadn’t made surfing her career, she might have followed the path of her childhood friends from the village—that is, becoming married and staying home as mothers (carnet, 2019).

 March 20 (journal, 2019): Nora tells me she’s had an epiphany and now sees the world differently following a conversation the day before with some surfers from the village: “God said that a woman should stay at home and take care of her husband.
 She can go out to study, but then she has to come back.”